 Phone numbers deserve special attention.
 If you’re using call tracking numbers, you’ve got a decision to make.
 Different numbers on different platforms can confuse search engines, but tracking ROI matters too.
 My recommendation?
 Use your main number on major directories and save tracking numbers for paid advertising.

-So what makes a citation “high-quality”?
-Domain authority matters—a citation from a site with high domain authority passes more SEO value than one from a sketchy directory nobody’s heard of.
+So what makes a citation “high quality”?
+Domain authority matters.
+A citation from a site with high domain authority passes more SEO value than one from a sketchy directory nobody’s heard of.
 Relevance counts too.
 A citation from an industry-specific directory carries more weight than a generic one.

-Here’s a practical framework: prioritise directories that actual humans use.
+Here’s a practical rule: prioritise directories that actual humans use.
 If your potential customers might find you through a directory, that’s a quality citation.
 If it’s just a link farm nobody visits, skip it.
 Your time is worth more than that.

 Quick Tip: Check a directory’s traffic before listing your business.
 Use tools like SimilarWeb or Ahrefs to verify the site actually gets visitors.
 If the domain gets less than 1,000 monthly visits, it’s probably not worth your time unless it’s hyper-relevant to your niche.

-Structured vs Unstructured Citations
+Structured vs unstructured citations

 What if your citations are already a mess?
 Don’t panic.
 Start with an audit using tools like Moz Local or BrightLocal to identify inconsistencies.
-Then prioritise fixing citations on high-authority sites first—Google Business Profile, Apple Maps, Bing Places, and the major data aggregators.
+Then prioritise fixing citations on high-authority sites first, Google Business Profile, Apple Maps, Bing Places, and the major data aggregators.
 Clean up the top 20-30 citations, and you’ll see most of the benefit.

-Google Business Profile Optimization
+Google Business Profile optimization

-Honestly, if you do nothing else, get your Google Business Profile right.
+If you do nothing else, get your Google Business Profile right.
 It’s the single most important citation you’ll ever create.
 Google Business Profile (formerly Google My Business) directly influences your visibility in Google Maps and local search results.

-Photos are criminally underutilised.
+Photos are criminally underused.
 Businesses with photos get 42% more requests for directions and 35% more clicks to their websites.
 Upload high-quality images of your storefront, interior, products, team, and any unique features.
 Update them quarterly to show you’re active.

 Success Story: A local bakery in Manchester optimised their Google Business Profile by adding 50 photos, posting weekly updates, and encouraging customer reviews.
 Within two months, their profile views increased by 180%, and direction requests jumped by 95%.
-They didn’t change anything else about their marketing—just focused on their Google presence.
+They didn’t change anything else about their marketing, just focused on their Google presence.

 Here’s something most business owners don’t realise: many directories don’t maintain their own data.
-They pull it from data aggregators—companies that collect and distribute business information to hundreds of directories simultaneously.
+They pull it from data aggregators: companies that collect and distribute business information to hundreds of directories simultaneously.
 Get your information right with these aggregators, and you’ll fix dozens of citations at once.

 The big four data aggregators in the UK and US markets are Acxiom, Factual, Infogroup, and Localeze.
 In the UK specifically, you’ll also want to consider 192.com and Yell.
 These companies feed data to major directories like Apple Maps, Bing Places, and countless smaller directories.

 Submitting directly to aggregators is more efficient than listing on individual directories one by one.
-Services like Moz Local, BrightLocal, or Yext can submit your information to multiple aggregators simultaneously.
+Services like Moz Local, BrightLocal, or Yext can submit your information to multiple aggregators at once.
 Yes, these services cost money, but they’ll save you dozens of hours.

 | Data Aggregator | Primary Markets | Key Directories Served |